YasinAflatoon/Java/notes/Intro.md

 ## Why Java?

-* Java is a Cross-platform language which allows you to run it on a JRE in any OS.
+* Java is a Cross-platform language that allows you to run it on a JRE in any OS.
-* It's an OOP (object oriented programming) language which gives a clear structure to programs and allows code to be reused, lowering development costs.
+* It's an OOP (object-oriented programming) language that gives a clear structure to programs and allows code to be reused, lowering development costs.
-* It's open source and has a huge community support.
+* It's open-source and has huge community support.
-* It's secure, fast and powerful.
+* It's secure, fast, and powerful.
-* Close syntax to English and easy for begginers to learn.
+* Close syntax to English and easy for beginners to learn.

 and that's enough for intro folks!